Ron Roy (producer): Personal projects

-Ron Roy produced and marketed the top selling nature/relaxation audio and video collectible series Moodtapes, which included his own instrumental music edited to his original soothing footage of nature.
+Roy produced and marketed the top selling nature/relaxation audio and video collectible series Moodtapes, which included his own instrumental music edited to his original soothing footage of nature.
 He released nine videos and eight audio CDs: Tranquility, Autumn Whispers...Winter Dreams, Energy, Ocean Reflections, Contemporary Christmas, Whispering Waters, etc. He was the producer, director and cinematographer on all nine videos and his footage has been included in other films such as Nicole Conn's Cynara: Poetry in Motion and Michael Bay's Bad Boys II.

 While filming one production Ocean Reflections, Roy joined the San Diego State University Marine Mammal Research and Conservation team capturing bottlenose dolphin images with R.H.
 Defran, the director of the Cetacean Behavior Laboratory.

 Roy also created the meditation/relaxation podcast Relax With Moodtapes which he wrote, produced and narrated.
-It attained Top Ten status in iTunes Fitness & Nutrition category and has remained popular since its inception.
-His two iPhone mobile apps Pacific Surf and Christmas Magic – featuring his soothing Moodtapes music and visuals – garnered Five Star ratings on iTunes.
-One reviewer called them "The most beautiful and relaxing apps ever!".

-Most recently, Ron Roy has become involved in Americana Music as a composer, producer and singer-songwriter.
-His latest releases have received worldwide airplay on numerous terrestrial and streaming stations including Renegade Radio Nashville, Nashville's Trucker Radio Network, the Bandwagon Radio Network, Jango Radio and more.
+Most recently, Roy has become involved in Americana Music as a composer, producer and singer-songwriter.